A home away from studio

 A sleek 12-story high-rise in San Francisco’s SoMA district, Panoramic Residences is available for continuing and graduate students.
 Each room has extra-long twin beds, dining space, and a kitchenette with stainless steel appliances.
 The building’s many amenities include on-site parking for cars and bikes, as well as a bike repair station.
 A bus stop is out front, and a BART station is just two blocks away, as are cultural spots, like the Orpheum Theatre and Asian Art Museum, and attractions to hit up outside of class, like Westfield shopping center, Sightglass Coffee, and the farmers’ market at UN Plaza.

-At the intersection of Broadway and College Avenue in Oakland, Avenue Apartments for first-year students are situated next door to campus and first-year studios.
+At the intersection of Broadway and College Avenue in Oakland, Avenue Apartments for continuing students are situated next door to campus and first-year studios.
 With six two-bedroom and two one-bedroom apartment units, the Avenue is home to our co-ed community called ARC (Artistic Retreat Community), designed for residents who seek a quieter environment with few distractions.
 Each apartment has furnished rooms, a full kitchen and living area, and other amenities.
 A Safeway and CVS shopping plaza is nearby, as are the many restaurants and cafes that make Oakland’s Rockridge district so distinct and walkable.

 Located on the Oakland campus across from our first-year studios, Irwin Hall is reserved especially for first-year students.
 Double rooms arranged in suite-style living surround a common lounge equipped with TVs, couches, and tables.
 Microwave and refrigerator units are provided in each room, and suite mates share a bathroom and other amenities.
 Rockridge’s shopping plaza is less than a half mile away, and nearby College Avenue offers a diverse range of restaurants, bookstores, cafes, and shops.